PROPHET: An Inferable Future Forecasting Benchmark with Causal Intervened Likelihood Estimation: Preliminaries

 \subsection{Future Forecasting}

-Future forecasting stands for predicting whether a certain event will happen in the future based on the events that occurred.
+Future forecasting stands for predicting whether a certain event will happen in the future based on news information from the Web.
 We now formalize the task as a binary question-answering task.
-Given a prediction question $\gQ$ which can be ``Will Tim Walz win the VP debate against J.D.
+Given a prediction question $Q$ which can be ``Will Tim Walz win the VP debate against J.D.
 Vance?'' or ``Will Bitcoin rise to \$100,000 by December 2024?''.
-There would be background information $\gB$ that describes the context of $\gQ$ and resolution criteria $\gR$ explaining how the question can be regarded as answered.
-A large set of documents $\sX$ serves as a knowledge base to retrieve.
-The forecasting system must answer the question as: \abovedisplayskip{1.5pt} \belowdisplayskip{1.5pt}
+There would be background information $B$ that describes the context of $Q$.
+A large set of news articles $\sX$ serves as a knowledge base to retrieve.
+The forecasting system must answer the question as formalized: \abovedisplayskip{1.5pt} \belowdisplayskip{1.5pt}

-where $\gY\in[0, 1]$ is the predicted probability of how likely the event in $\gQ$ would occur.
-A ground truth answer $\hat{\gY}\in\{0, 1\}$ paired with a resolved date $\gD$ represents whether the event in $\gQ$ finally occurs and the date the question resolves.
+where $Y\in[0, 1]$ is the predicted probability of how likely the event in $Q$ would occur.
+A ground truth answer $\hat{Y}\in\{0, 1\}$ paired with a resolved date $D$ represents whether the event in $Q$ finally occurs and the date the question resolves.
 As the same in previous works~\cite{halawi2024approaching, karger2024forecastbench}, we use Brier Score~\cite{brier1950verification} as the metric for evaluation:

-$N$ is the number of the questions in the dataset.
+$N$ is the number of questions in the dataset.
+In this work, we report the Brier Score expanded by 100 times and keep 2 decimal places.

 We formalize future forecasting as an RAG task.
 As an RAG, it features distinctly compared with traditional dataset such as HotpotQA~\cite{yang2018hotpotqa} and 2WikiMultiHopQA~\cite{ho2020constructing}.
-The knowledge base $\sX$ stores the rationales and clues for answering $\gQ$~\cite{zhao2024retrieval}.
+The knowledge base $\sX$ stores the rationales and clues for answering $Q$~\cite{zhao2024retrieval}.
 Future forecasting mainly detects two core entangled abilities of the systems: retrieval and reasoning.

-Current future forecasting benchmarks are constructed by harvesting real-world prediction questions and paired with news articles before the resolved date $\gD$~\cite{halawi2024approaching, guan2024openep, karger2024forecastbench} without nuanced validation of the inferability of the questions.
+Current future forecasting benchmarks are constructed by harvesting real-world prediction questions and paired with news articles before the resolved date $D$~\cite{halawi2024approaching, guan2024openep, karger2024forecastbench} without nuanced validation of the inferability of the questions.
 It is possible that there is a lack of sufficient supportive information in $\sX$ for the question.
 Methods need to be established to ensure that the prediction questions in the benchmarks are sufficiently inferable.